firefox35/cup-of-joe/README.md

 * The waitress displays the user with a price of the order.

 ## Future Features
-- Its linked to google sheet - Cuppa Joe but the plan is to expand and store information about stock, sales etc. - [Cuppa Joe Google Sheet](https://docs.google.com/spreadsheets/d/1LndCzbR5Ka51pPy-31jOA-pqE0OtMWGdWG6E3wUtcwM/edit#gid=1040659719)
 - Upgrade UI with background image
 - Add Payment Section